jancodes/dotfiles/README.md

     > `https://gist.github.com/bbqtd/a4ac060d6f6b9ea6fe3aabe735aa9d95#the-right-way`

-16. Install Neovim with bob
+15. Install Neovim nightly with bob

     > https://github.com/MordechaiHadad/bob
     > bob use nightly

-17. Install Neovim plugins dep
+16. Install Neovim plugins dep

     > `brew install gcc make gnu-sed ripgrep fd fzf`

-18. Mason install lsps
+17. Mason install lsps

     > `:Mason` in a nvim session (nvim in terminal then use the command) then pick the lsp you want to use